sne21star/sne21star.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Sneha Mahapatra and I am Computer Science Master's Stundent at the University of Massachusetts, Amherst.
-I also earned my Bachelor's in Computer Engineering from Purdue University.
+My name is Sneha Mahapatra and I am a Software Developer at Superluminal.

+I completed my Masters Degree in Computer Science with a concentration in Data Science at the University of Massachusetts, Amherst.
+I earned my Bachelor's in Computer Engineering from Purdue University.

-As a master's student I am currently working with the [BioNLP](https://bio-nlp.org/) team with [Professor Hong Yu](https://bio-nlp.org/index.php/people).
+As a master's student I worked with the [BioNLP](https://bio-nlp.org/) team with [Professor Hong Yu](https://bio-nlp.org/index.php/people).

 During my undergrad I worked with [Professor Reibman](https://engineering.purdue.edu/ECE/People/ptPeopleListing?group_id=2571&resource_id=117177) and [Professor Zhu](https://engineering.purdue.edu/~zhu0/) in a group called [Visual Analysis of Animal Behavior](https://engineering.purdue.edu/VADL/index.html) where I created a web GUI that allows research scientists to read data from an Object Tracking model in an intutitve way.